Feature #1648: Complete vanilla DOOM emulation

 This has nothing to do with player input.
 Repeatedly loading this savegame shows that the tracer will seemingly randomly lose its target once every 3-4 times the session is loaded.

-#4 Updated by danij over 5 years ago
+#4 Updated by danij almost 6 years ago

 Further testing shows that the tracer's target is in fact not being lost at all.
 The problem is that the deterministic behavior inherent in the original logic has been subverted as a result of changes to how game time is managed.